How Much Does Premarital Counseling Cost?

 Licensed professional counselor

 Some couples elect to have premarital services administered by a professional counselor.
 A licensed, marriage and family counselor has a background specific to couples counseling.
-Expect to pay between $60 to $150 for a 45 to 60-minute counseling session, though some counselors do offer a sliding scale based on income.
-In these cases, therapists may offer sessions for as little as $5 to $25 a session, so it literally pays to ask about payment options.
+Expect to pay between $50 to $150 for a 45 to 60-minute counseling session, though some counselors do offer a sliding scale based on income.

 CHECK OUT: 12-month wedding planning checklist

-Many churches offer free pre-wedding counseling for members of their church.
+Premarital counseling at a church ranges from $25 to $125 per session.
+However, many churches offer free pre-wedding counseling for active members.
 Some churches also offer free counseling to nonmembers, or include the counseling fee in an honorarium for the pastor conducting the wedding services or a church rental fee.
 If you're interested in this option, be sure to set an appointment well in advance as some churches require the counseling be done several months before the wedding service.

 Editor's note: This is an updated version of an article originally posted on July 19, 2013.